 Default options/choices.
 Small tweaks in the environment – or the way different options are presented – can really impact our choices.
 In turn, those choices directly impact our blood glucose, especially related to eating and insulin dosing.
 Here are two I think about a lot, based on great books I’ve read on this topic (Nudge, Switch, Mindless Eating, and The Undoing Project):

 Plate/bowl size: As I noted in Bright Spots & Landmines, the same amount of food on a smaller plate looks more filling – see the image below.
-At diaTribe, we highly recommend switching to 8-inch dinner plates.
-The same is also true of bowls – the larger the bowl, the more you will eat.
-Mindless Eating by Dr. Brian Wansink is the bible on this topic.
+This has implications for carb counting and the amount of food eaten at one time.
+At diaTribe, we recommend switching to 8-inch dinner plates.
+The same is also true of bowls in my experience – the larger the bowl, the more I will eat.

 Visual prompts: When there is junk food sitting around – especially if it’s highly visible on the counter – I’m more likely to eat it.
 When bread is brought to the table at a restaurant, I’m more likely to have a nibble, and then two, and then finish half a loaf.
 When I store glucose tabs everywhere in my life, I’m far more likely to treat my low with a predictable correction, rather than opening the fridge and binging.
 In short, the visual prompts in my environment directly impact what I choose, driving big changes in blood glucose.